ReMinoer/SubSolution/README.md

 # Configuration files: `.subsln`

-SubSolution introduce a XML file format using extension `.subsln` to describe the content of Visual Studio solutions with a more user-friendly syntax than .sln format.
-You can generate a solution from it or update an existing one.
+SubSolution use XML files with the extension `.subsln` to describe the content of Visual Studio solutions in a user-friendly syntax.

 ```xml
 <Subsln xmlns="http://subsln.github.io">